HODOR: High-level Object Descriptors for Object Re-segmentation in Video Learned from Static Images: Method

 \subsection{Training}

-\ourMethodName's problem formulation makes it very versatile with respect to the type of training data which it can utilize.
-For the most basic setting, we only need a dataset of single static images with annotated object masks.
-However, annotated image sequences, if available, can also be effectively leveraged by simply propagating the object (and background) masks over the given sequence.
+\ourMethodName's problem formulation makes it versatile with respect to the type of training data it can utilize.
+For the basic setting, we only need a static image dataset with annotated object masks.
+However, annotated image sequences, if available, can also be utilized by simply propagating the object (and background) masks over the given sequence.

 Furthermore, our problem formulation enables the sequential propagation of object masks over a video to be end-to-end differentiable, \ie even if we only supervise the masks predicted for the last frame of a given clip, the error will be backpropagated over the entire temporal sequence to the first frame.
 This allows \ourMethodName to also be trained on unlabeled frames from videos with arbitrarily sparse and temporally inconsistent object ID annotations.
 Given a training clip with $T$ frames where only frame $t=1$ is annotated, we can propagate the given object masks from $t:1 \xrightarrow{} T$, and then further propagate them in reverse temporal order from $t:T \xrightarrow{} 1$.
 We can then use the principle of cyclic consistency~\cite{Jabri20NeurIPS,Wang19CVPR} for supervision by supervising the predicted masks for $t=1$ to be identical to the input masks.
 The inherent information bottleneck of our method enables it to be trained effectively under this setting without trivially copying the input masks across the sequence.